theovercomer8/mr-embed/README.md

 # Mr. Embed
-Embed Manager for Automatic1111 Web UI
+Embed Magic for Automatic1111 Web UI

 This extension allows model creators to release packs of embeds for a model.